There is a wide range of Thai hostels; some of them are perfect for solo-travelers, and couples, others for the party and moon-light festival.

 This list will help you to choose well.

-We’ve collected a bunch of awesome 5 Star Hostels in different destinations across Thailand.
+We’ve collected a bunch of awesome 5 Star Hostels in different destinations across the country and SE Asia.
 Go on, have a look!

 Cities and Islands we cover: